Air Conditioning Repair For Cars and Trucks

 The evaporator, a crucial component tucked just behind the dashboard, plays a vital role in your car's air conditioning system.
 By efficiently cooling and dehumidifying the air before it circulates throughout the vehicle's cabin, the evaporator ensures a comfortable and refreshing interior climate, especially during warmer seasons.

 Replace Your Car's AC Thermal Expansion Valve or Orifice Tube

-The Thermal Expansion Valve or Orifice Tube monitors the amount of pressure and temperature of your A/C system to calculate the precise amount of refrigerant that can safely go into the evaporator.
-Uneven pressure can allow unwanted moisture to accumulate in a car or truck's AC system.
+The Thermal Expansion Valve or Orifice Tube monitors A/C system pressure and temperature, determining the precise refrigerant amount that can safely enter the evaporator.
+Imbalanced pressure can lead to unwanted moisture buildup in your car or truck's AC system.

 I called Keith's Automotive after my brakes started scraping a month after having them done somewhere else.
 After being told my caliper was bad and a $700+ quote I called Keith's and Adam was very helpful.
 After they looked at it Adam let me know it seized because my break line was swollen.
 He was able to transfer my brake warranty for the pads and rotors and along with a caliper and hose it was still well under $400.
 I'm thankful for their honesty, thorougness, and professionalism.
 If I let the other place change my caliper I would've been back in a couple days because they didn't tell me about the brake line being swollen and who knows how much money.